-[Editor's Note: Richard J. Koke authored a series of three articles that appeared in Volumes 19, 20, and 21 between 1989 and 1991.
+[Editor's Note: Richard J. Koke authored a series of five articles that appeared in Volumes 19 -23 of the OCHS Journal between 1990 and 1994.
 These articles will be presented in multiple sections over the next few years.]

 War in the Clove